Rifka Lodeizen

-Rifka Lodeizen (born 16 October 1972) is a Dutch actress.
+Rifka Lodeizen (born 16 October 1972 in Amsterdam) is a Dutch actress.

 Career

 Lodeizen made her debut with a small role in the 1991 film The Province.
 She was discovered by film director Eddy Terstall and she played a role in his 1996 film Hufters & hofdames.

 Lodeizen won the Golden Calf for Best Actress award at the 2009 Netherlands Film Festival for her role in the film Can Go Through Skin directed by Esther Rots.

 She also won the Golden Calf for Best Actress in a Television Drama award in 2012 for her role in the television series Overspel by Frank Ketelaar.
 She also won this award in 2019 for her role in the television series Judas.

 She was also nominated for a Golden Calf award for her roles in the films Tonio (2016) and Disappearance (2017).

 Lodeizen also wrote the script for Kleine IJstijd (2017) in collaboration with Paula van der Oest.

 In 2021, she appeared in the television series Maud & Babs.